168th Commencement: Watch Live

 Her work seeks to help decision-makers at the state and local levels understand their options and the legal implications, particularly around today's fast-moving and volatile immigration issues.
 Working with a research assistant, Kendra is building a catalog of "explainers"—short policy papers designed to help policymakers and others understand the complex laws that apply to state and local governments' choices about immigration policy.
 Each explainer briefly reviews the law in a specific area, and provides links to further resources.

 "Local governments have taken different approaches to immigrants in their communities.
 Some have adopted local legislation to limit local entanglement with federal immigration enforcement, sometimes known as 'sanctuary' policies.
 Others have considered deputizing their police force to act as immigration agents," says Kendra.
 "A number of states issue drivers' licenses to all drivers, including undocumented drivers.
 New York is not one of those states.
 But an increasing number of New York cities plan to issue municipal IDs to their undocumented residents.
 And each of these policy choices involves a look into state, local, and federal law."

 Before joining the GLC, the Harvard Law graduate served in counsel's office in the N.Y.
 State Senate.
 "My role there was to analyze and explain proposed legislation pending before the Senate.
 We often had access to position papers from advocacy groups, but rarely a neutral explanation of the law," she said.
 "I hope these explainers will fill that gap."

-The explainers align with the new GLC goals recently articulated by director Andy Ayers.
+The explainers align with the new GLC goals recently articulated by director Ava Ayers.

 (Click here for Explainer)